Gabriel has chickens and loves fried eggs with homemade soda bread and grilled bacon.

-I love eggs cooked in numerous ways, from softly boiled, fried sunny-side up, lightly poached, scrambled, as an omelette or a frittata, as an egg mayonnaise and cress sandwich to curried eggs in a salad.
+I love eggs cooked in numerous ways, from softly boiled to fried sunny-side up, lightly poached, scrambled, as an omelette or a frittata, as an egg mayonnaise and cress sandwich, and curried eggs in a salad.
 I love quiche, pancakes, and eggs Benedict.

 My favourite way to cook an egg is fried: soft and sunny-side up.
 I don't like oily eggs or crispy frills.
 My egg yolk must be runny but not watery.
 I like a little added salt and cayenne pepper over the yellow of the egg.
 If you want to know how to fry an egg that looks like the photo and tastes great, read on and I will share my secret with you.

 - Put your egg pan over a low to medium heat.
 You should have an egg pan and never ever cook anything else in it other than eggs.
 If you don't have an egg pan, go and buy a pan and designate it to fried eggs.

 - Once the pan is warm, add the vegetable oil and heat through.
 Crack your egg into the pan.
 The white should start to colour almost immediately but not bubble.